-RALs in Washington, DC
+RALs in Texas

-Based on IRS data, more than 21,000 EITC tax filers, 43 percent of the District of Columbia's EITC families who received refunds for tax year 2002, also took out a RAL.
+Based on IRS data, it is estimated that 850,000 EITC tax filers, just less than half of Texas' EITC families (43.2 percent), who received refunds for tax year 2002 also took out a RAL.
 RAL vendors continue to target EITC families.
-As a comparison, only 8.5 percent of people in the District of Columbia who did not claim the EITC received a RAL for tax year 2002.
+As a comparison, just more than 10 percent of Texans who did not claim the EITC received a RAL for tax year 2002.

-As Table 1 indicates, the 43 percent figure in the District of Columbia is higher than the national average of 35 percent of EITC families that get their refunds with a RAL.
+As Table 1 indicates, the 43.2 percent figure in Texas is higher than the national average of 35 percent of EITC families that get their refunds with a RAL.
 And the percentage is even higher in certain zip codes.
+For instance, in nearly 60 percent of the zip codes in Texas, more than one-third of EITC claimants got their refunds with a RAL.